When it comes to the best toddler toys for encouraging creativity, there are definitely plenty to choose from.

 My regular readers may be aware that I have a bit of an addiction to buying children's books (you can see my favourites here).
 Well, puzzles come a close second!
 I love puzzles for children, and it is one of my favorite birthday and Christmas gifts for toddlers.
 There are so many educational benefits to completing puzzles and they really do get used over and over again.
 Start with simple peg puzzles and move up as your child progresses.
 Puzzles are definitely a skill that improves with practice so ignore the ages on the box and follow your child's lead instead.
 The Melissa and Doug puzzles pictured above are available HERE from Amazon.

-Unifix cubes are another item that are generally found in educational stores but not in the large department stores.
-There are so many things you can do with these.
-Build, count, patter, copy, and so much more.
+Unifix cubes are another item that is generally found in educational stores but not in large department stores.
+You can do many things with these.
+Build, count, pattern, copy, and so much more.
 These are cheap and definitely worth investing in and are available HERE from Amazon.

 I remember having one of these at home and believe me, they are just as popular now.
 The one in our house is dragged out almost daily and if often fought over.
 What I love about this is means you can avoid getting out the crayons and pencils when your toddlers are in the eating them/drawing on the walls with them stage!
 They now come in color too.
 You can buy one HERE from Amazon.

 I'm always asking parents what toys their toddlers love, and a play kitchen is always high up on the list.
 Boys and girls love it!
 Some of the newer designs are amazing too - better than my own kitchen!
 Kitchens and 'home corners' in preschools and kindys are always popular too.
 Don't limit it to just a kitchen.
 Add some menus and a nicely set table and it becomes a restaurant or cafe.
 This kitchen is available HERE from Amazon.